Traffik (film): Plot

-The couple arrive at their vacation house and spend the afternoon together in the pool.
-Their evening is disrupted when Darren and Malia make an unannounced visit, despite Darren making Malia believe that John was cool with it.
-The couples hang out until Darren gets a phone call letting him know that an athlete he represents just got jailed.
-They then hear a ringing sound coming from Brea's bag.
-She finds a satellite phone and realizes that Cara slipped it into her bag.
-Thinking about her Fourth of July comment, Brea figures out that it is a pass-code and they unlock the phone.
-They find hundreds of pictures of battered women posing for ads, making the couples realize that she is part of a trafficking ring.
+The couple arrive at their vacation house and spend the afternoon together.
+Their evening is disrupted when Darren and Malia make an unannounced visit.
+The couples hang out until they discover a satellite phone in Brea's bag and realizes that Cara slipped it in.
+Thinking about her Fourth of July comment, Brea figures out that it is a passcode and unlocks the phone.
+They find pictures of battered women posing for ads, making the couples realize that she is part of a trafficking ring.

-Brea decides to call the police, but Darren stops her, suggesting she only wants to get involved to be able to write about it to get her job back.
+Brea decides to call the police, but Darren stops her, worried that a police investigation would reflect negatively upon him in the eyes of his high-profile clientele.
 They argue, and Darren reveals that John and Malia hooked up long before they knew either Brea or Darren.
-An upset Malia breaks up with Darren and leaves.
-Moments later, there is a knock at the door, and it is Cara.
-She asks for her phone back but Brea offers to help her.
+Upset, Malia breaks up with Darren and leaves.
+Cara then knocks on their door and asks for the phone back, but Brea instead offers to help her.
 Cara becomes angry and runs away.
-John, Brea and Darren attempt to follow her, only to see Red and the biker gang turn on their headlights.
-When Cara tells Red she did not get the phone back, he shoots her in the head.
-The three run back into the house and Darren demands that they give up the phone.
+John, Brea, and Darren attempt to follow her, only to see Red and his bikers outside.
+When Cara tells Red she did not recover the phone, he shoots her dead.
+The three run back into the house and Darren demands that they surrender the phone.
 He goes outside and sees Malia's bag, realising the bikers have her.
 He tries to make a deal with Red to exchange the phone for Malia but Red declines.
-Darren tries to pull his own gun on them, but the bikers stab him repeatedly before Red shoots him dead.
+Darren tries to pull his own gun on them, but the bikers stab him before Red shoots him dead.